 |Chemical Composition of Steel Wire||C||Mn||Si||P||S||Cu||V (Vanadium)|

 If you’re wanting the best of the best you need to be looking for calico pocket springs.
-If your budget constraints you, a spun bond pocket spring unit with at least 1000 pocket springs per kingsize will get you a mid range mattress.
+If your budget constrains you, a spun-bond pocket spring unit with at least 1000 pocket springs per kingsize will get you a mid-range mattress.
 There is also a post on this site about the anomalies of soft medium or firm mattresses.
 Worth a read particularly if you are struggling with how on earth a mattress can be described as such.
 If you have different body weights we can create split tension mattress or zip and link beds which can be tailored specifically to your weight.